6 Tips for Choosing an Emergency Roof Repair Company after a Storm

 One of the best resources in Texas is the North Texas Roofing Contractors Association.
 This impartial organization provides helpful resources to homeowners and commercial businesses.
 Two of the most widely used are their Tips for Hiring a Roofing Contractor and Questions to Ask Any Roofing Contractor BEFORE You Let Them on Your Roof

-- Look for longevity
+- Look for longevity and services

 How long has the company been in business?
 Eventually, even well-funded companies will be forced to close if their quality is poor.
 Our recommendation is a minimum of 5 years.
 Younger companies may be fine when you have time to fully research them but not in an emergency.
 You want someone with an extensive list of past customers and is solid in the community.
 Check to see what other services they offer.
 Picking a company that also provides gutters, painting, siding, fencing, and window installation and repair can eliminate a lot of hassles.

 - Check the Better Business Bureau